Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-pretrain-ssl/index.md

 ## Introduction

 [LightlySSL](https://github.com/lightly-ai/lightly) is an elegant and easy-to-use framework for self-supervised learning.
 It allows you effortlessly pretrain a backbone of your choice through several popular self-supervised learning techniques.
 In this guide, we will look at how to use Lightly to pretrain a YOLO backbone using DINO and also how to load it back into Ultralytics for fine-tuning.
-The Colab notebook is [here](http://colab.research.google.com/drive/1D1he_wR8AZt3wn-t8aSnR6s4SMV43jhv).
+The Colab notebook with the complete code is [here](http://colab.research.google.com/drive/1D1he_wR8AZt3wn-t8aSnR6s4SMV43jhv).

 ## Implementation